robcarver17/pysystemtrade/docs/userguide.md

    - "second item"
 ```

-Similarly if you wanted to use project defaults for your new parameters you'll also need to update the [defaults.yaml file](/systems/provided/defaults.yaml).
+Similarly if you wanted to use project defaults for your new parameters you'll also need to include them in the [defaults.yaml file](/systems/provided/defaults.yaml).

 <a name="save_config">